OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 Lets use the single cell genomics data we collected in Section 1.
 The important thing is that this data is high-quality and does not contain any adapter sequences, so use the XX_cutadapt.q30.fastq files.

 To reconstruct the full length 16S rRNA gene, we will use a program call Emirge:

 https://github.com/csmiller/EMIRGE

+Before we can use this software, we need to download a 16S database for reference.
+I don't keep this in my docker file to prevent bloat of the file size.
+To do this, we will need to go into the EMIGE folder and run the download script:

+'''sh
+cd /opt/local/software/EMIRGE
+'''